SpectraSoftInc/MontyHall/ReadMe.txt

-Second edit in testing branch.

 ========================================================================
        CONSOLE APPLICATION : MontyHall
 ========================================================================

-This is a line of text.
+This is the official 2.0 release.

 AppWizard has created this MontyHall application for you.